intersystems-ib/OpenCode/README.md

 We also have the possibility of changing a bit the way in which default map `MAP0` is generated :
 * Change the name of default map.
   * Use parameter `EXPTDEFAULTMAP` to indicate a name for default map before compiling the class
 * Excluding  properties
   * if we don't want to export some   properties, we should include them (comma separated list) in the parameter : `EXPTEXCLUDEPROP` before compiling the class
-* include  object references
+* Include  object references
   * Even when we decide not to drill down through referenced objects, we still have the chance to export the object reference itself if we set the parameter `EXPTINCLUDEOREF` to 1.
 * Drill down levels
   * Use `EXPTDRILLDOWN`To indicate up to what number of levels that the export/import logic should follow through object references.
 0 means no drill down.
 A positive number(n) means to drill down n times through the chain of references.

 ## How did it work the default mechanism?